-Yes, you can freeze garlic naan if you want to store them for a long period of time.
+You can freeze these if you want to store them for a long period of time.

 Just roll the dough ball in the same way as mentioned below and place it on a parchment or butter paper.

 Place a sheet of butter paper on the rolled naan and again place a rolled naan on the paper.
 Keep repeating this process and form a pile.

 To make garlic naan in the oven, preheat the oven to 500 Degrees f (260 Degrees C).

 Make the dough and roll the naan as mentioned below.